A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2020-1020: Windows 10 1507 Adobe Font Manager RCE Flaw

 CVE-2020-1020 is a remote code execution vulnerability in Microsoft Windows 10 1507 affecting the Adobe Type Manager Library.
-Attackers exploit specially-crafted fonts to execute code.
-Learn about technical details and mitigations.
+Attackers can exploit specially-crafted fonts to execute code.
+This article covers technical details, impact, and mitigation strategies.

 CVE-2020-1020 Overview